mariaaoprea/Diffusion-Models-for-floor-plan-drafting/README.md

 Code for my Bachelor Thesis: _"Using Diffusion Models to improve the process of floor plan drafting”_
 ## Project Description

-This repository contains the code developed for my Bachelor Thesis at the *University of Osnabrück, Germany*.
-The project focused on exploring the application of diffusion models in the field of floor plan drafting and evaluating their potential to enhance the drafting process.
+This repository contains the code developed for my Bachelor’s Thesis, conducted at the *DFKI Osnabrück (German Research Center for Artificial Intelligence)* as part of my Bachelor’s degree at the *University of Osnabrück, Germany*.
+The project focused on exploring the application of diffusion models in floor plan drafting and assessing their potential to improve the drafting process.

 ## 📖 Table of Contents
   - [❓ Why?](#-why)